liam1uphealth/react-visjs-timeline/README.md

 ## Events

 All events are supported via prop function handlers.
-The prop name follows the convention `<eventName>Handler` and the specified function will receive the same arguments as the [vis.js counterparts](http://visjs.org/docs/timeline/#Events).
+The prop name follows the convention `<eventName>Handler` and the specified function will receive the same arguments as the [vis.js counterparts](http://visjs.org/docs/timeline/#Events)
-Some visjs event names are not camelcased (e.g. `rangechange`), so the corresponding React prop names need to follow that convention where necessary:

 ```
 <Timeline
   options={options}
   clickHandler={clickHandler}
-  rangechangeHandler={rangeChangeHandler}
+  rangeChangeHandler={rangeChangeHandler}
 />

 function clickHandler(props) {